Medicine, Ethics, and Health Policy

 Amir Rezvani, Professor Emeritus in Psychiatry and Behavioral Sciences

-The major goal of the course is to develop scientific, clinical as well as social perspectives on the issue of addiction and substance abuse.
-Students will be able to develop a scientific perspective on the etiology of alcoholism.
-This course will cover neurobiology of addiction particularly alcoholism.
-Students will be presented with the brain disease concept of addiction, co-morbidity of addiction with other mental illness, several models of addiction and appropriate intervention and treatment strategies relevant to each model.
-As part of their activities, students will also visit Triangle Residential Options for Substance Abusers (TROSA) in Durham, a unique therapeutic community which is based on principles of self-help and will get to interact with recovering drug addicts and interview them.
+We will cover neuropharmacology and genetic aspects of addiction particularly alcohol abuse and alcoholism.
+We will also cover the co-morbidity of addiction with mental disorders.
+Students will be presented with the disease concept of addiction, and appropriate intervention and treatment strategies.
+Students will also visit a unique therapeutic community, which is based on principles of self-help and will get the chance to interact with recovering drug addicts.
 Furthermore, students will be given the opportunity to hear from several recovering drug addicts coming from different socio-economic and genetic backgrounds.
-Furthermore, a family with a child affected with fetal alcohol syndrome will present their daily challenges to students.
 Students will also get involved in self-designed individual and group projects to better understand the nature of drug addiction and the process of behavioral changes.

-Education 190FS - Leadership in Healthcare (CCI, EI)
+Education 190FS - Leadership in Healthcare

 Devdutta Sangvai